-Naturopathic doctors (ND) are trained in natural medicine and integrative healthcare.
+Naturopathic practitioners (ND) are trained in integrative healthcare.
 They undergo medical training at accredited schools of naturopathic medicine and are regulated professionals licensed to practice as general practitioners.
 ND’s training in integrative health and medicine starts on day one of medical school, with an emphasis on key principles that guide their overall approach to patient assessment and care.
 The overarching goal is to restore physiological, psychological, emotional and structural balance.

-Naturopathic doctors use evidence-based natural and alternative therapies in combination with necessary pharmaceutical and/or medical intervention to provide patients the best care and support.
+Naturopathic practitioners use evidence-based natural and alternative therapies in combination with necessary pharmaceutical and/or medical intervention to provide patients the best care and support.

 Do No Harm: Naturopathic doctors use safe, effective and evidence-informed treatments to address patients’ health concerns.